-Submit a Quality Control Plan to the Office of Materials and Research for approval.
-The Quality Control Program will be included as part of the certification in the semiannual plant inspection report.
+Submit a Quality Control Plan to the Office of Materials and Testing for approval.
+The Quality Control Program will be included as part of the certification in the annual plant inspection report.

-Ensure that materials comply with the specifications listed in Table 1.
+Ensure materials comply with the specifications listed in Table 1.